garrandall/popular-music-data/tracks/i-made-it--cash-money-heroes--kevin-rudolf-birdman-jay-sean--lil-wayne.md

 I know that there's no doubt
 I made it, I made it

-Oooh i made it
+Oh I made it
 I made it...
 I made it...
 I made it...
 Yo ay ay ay listen

-See i don't live for glamour
+See I don't live for glamour
-And i don't care for fame
+And I don't care for fame
 I'm in this for the love of the game
 Funny how things can change